 Regardless of the completion of make-up work, late or lack of attendance in a scheduled class will be counted as tardy or absent.
 Hours of make-up work will not be accepted as hours of class attendance.
-Make-up hours in clock hour programs must be done on campus or on clinical or externship sites.
+Make-up hours in clock hour programs (DA & VN) must be done on campus or on clinical or externship sites.
 Clinical and externship hours must be completed at an assigned clinical or externship site, arranged through the Program Director.

-Refer to the program handbook for details regarding the make-up policy for particular programs.
+Refer to the program handbook for details regarding the make-up policy for program specific requirements.